Dunwich Dynamo: History

-The event was started in 1993 when Patrick Field, of the London School of Cycling, converted an informal ride into an organised event.
+The event was started in 1992 when Patrick Field, of the London School of Cycling, converted an informal ride into an organised event.
 It was sponsored by Mosquito Bikes of Essex Road, Islington, with some mechanical support and "controls" where riders had to check in to stamp an Audax-style “Brevet card”.
 During this period the ride started from the Eastway cycle circuit rather than London Fields as at present.
-After about 4 years the ride, which had become very popular, continued on an unsupported 'turn up and go' basis.
+After about 4 years the ride, which had become very popular, continued on an unsupported "turn up and go" basis.
 The controls and support ended, and the organisation of transport back from Dunwich at the end of the ride was arranged by Southwark Cyclists.
 For many years this was managed by Barry Mason.

 The number of participants has increased every year, to an estimated 1,000 riders in 2009 and 1,500 in 2011.
-By 2015 over 2,000 participants started the ride.
+By 2015 more than 2,000 participants started the ride.